Chicago’s only Georgian restaurant sets up shop in Lakeview

 The scent of garlic precedes the arrival of chkmeruli, chicken braised in a frothing cream sauce, while chakhokhbili features the same bird stewed with tomatoes, onion, and bell peppers.
 A more arresting poultry presentation is the chicken tabaka, a whole spatchcocked bird, panfried crispy and served with a trio of sauces: blackberry, garlic, and tkemali.

 Georgia's most recognizable dish is khinkali: soup dumplings cosmetically indistinguishable from Chinese xiao long bao.
 At Diplomat they're stuffed to order with ground beef or pork.
 And because they're pleated with a sturdier dough, there's no worry that they'll rupture and leak the precious liquid at their center.
-Just hoist them up by the topknot, nibble a whole in the side and slurp.
+Just hoist them up by the topknot, nibble a hole in the side, and slurp.

 Diplomat features teas and Turkish coffee, and tarragon- or pear-flavored Georgian lemonade, but otherwise it's BYO, which behooves you to get your hands on some tannic Georgian orange wine.
 You'll fit right in, though Douglas doesn't expect everyone to idle the hours away during a full-throttle supra—but what's stopping you? v

-Note: Correction: This review has been amended to correctly reflect the chef-owner's name, which is Oksana rather than Oskana Douglas, and the name of the khachapuri with raw egg, which is ajaruli rather than imeruli.
-A reference to ojakhuri that mischaracterized it as a salad has also been removed.